hmrc/gform-frontend/README.md

 [![Build Status](https://travis-ci.org/hmrc/gform-frontend.svg)](https://travis-ci.org/hmrc/gform-frontend) [ ![Download](https://api.bintray.com/packages/hmrc/releases/gform-frontend/images/download.svg) ](https://bintray.com/hmrc/releases/gform-frontend/_latestVersion)

+### Running Gform Locally with Service Manager

+When running locally:

+    sm --start GFORM_DEP -f

+runs all dependent services of gform.

+when using gform:

+    sm --start GFORM_ALL -f

+run dependencies and gform.

 ### Enter a form

 To try entering a form locally, with sample data in the gform backend and using the auth-login-stub, browse to: